-2.2 Uniform Grant Management Standards (UGMS) from the Texas Comptroller of Public Accounts http://www.elpasotexas.gov/comptroller/grants/resources-and-services
+2.2 Uniform Grant Management Standards (UGMS) from the Texas Comptroller of Public Accounts

-In addition to the Uniform Guidance for federal grants, the State of Texas also has specific requirements that are found in the Uniform Grant Management Standards

-(UGMS).
-All city staff involved in managing or reporting grants must review and understand the Grant guidelines from the State of Texas.
+In addition to the Uniform Guidance for federal grants, the State of Texas also has specific requirements that are found in the Uniform Grant Management Standards (UGMS).
+All City staff involved in managing or reporting grants should review and understand the Grant guidelines from the State of Texas.
 Visit the OTC's grants tab under Resources & Services for direct links to Uniform Guidance and the UGMS.